-Sanction regimes imposed against the Venezuelan government were first introduced by the US as a response to the Maduro Administration and violations of human rights in 2015 and were followed by the EU in 2017.
+Sanctions regimes imposed against the Venezuelan Government were first introduced by the US as a response to the Maduro Administration and violations of human rights in 2015, and were followed by the EU in 2017.

-As a result of this and to minimise the effect of these restrictions, the Venezuelan government issued its own cypto-currency (the Petro) which backed the country’s petroleum reserves.
+As a result of this and to minimise the effect of these restrictions, the Venezuelan Government issued its own crypto-currency (the Petro) which backed the country’s petroleum reserves.

-On 28 January 2019, OFAC specifically designated ‘Petroleos de Venezuela SA (PdVSA), the Venezuelan state-owned oil company pursuant to EO 13850.
-As a result of that designation, all of PdVSA's property in the United States is blocked and US persons are generally prohibited from engaging in any transactions with PdVSA, unless there is authorization from OFAC.
-To allow for US companies and individuals to wind down activities with PdVSA and other designated individuals / entities, OFAC provided several licenses allowing some limited activities involving PdVSA.
-These licenses can be found here.
+On 28 January 2019, OFAC specifically designated ‘Petróleos de Venezuela, S.A.
+(PdVSA), the Venezuelan state-owned oil company pursuant to EO 13850.
+As a result of that designation, all of PdVSA's property in the United States is blocked and US persons are generally prohibited from engaging in any transactions with PdVSA, unless there is authorisation from OFAC.
+To allow for US companies and individuals to wind down activities with PdVSA and other designated individuals/entities, OFAC provided several licences allowing some limited activities involving PdVSA.
+These licences can be found here.

 As with all entities and individuals named on the SDN list, the restrictions mentioned above apply to entities 50% or more owned by PdVSA.

-EU sanctions no longer apply in the UK post-Brexit (i.e. as of 11pm on 31 December 2020).
+EU sanctions no longer apply in the UK post Brexit (ie as of 11pm on 31 December 2020).
 The UK’s financial sanctions framework is now regulated by the Sanctions and Anti-Monetary Laundering Act 2018 (the Sanctions Act).
-The UK has introduced regulations under the Sanctions Act which broadly mirror EU sanctions against Venezuela.
-Further details are provided on the UK’s Treasury website.
+The UK has introduced regulations under the Sanctions Act that broadly mirror EU sanctions against Venezuela.
+Further details are provided on the UK Treasury website.